HelloblueAI/hbLab-B01/readme.md

 ## Contributing

 We welcome pull requests, bug reports, and other contributions.
-Please read the [CONTRIBUTING](CONTRIBUTING.md)
+Please read the [CONTRIBUTING](CONTRIBUTING.md) file for more detaills.

 ## Security Policy